kanerep/gatsby-starter-netlify-cms/src/pages/index.md

 intro:
   blurbs:
     - image: /img/image4-2-.jpeg
-      testheading: "Fun, Friendly and Fat burning classes "
+      testheading: Fun and Friendly Classes to Help You on Your Fitness Journey
       text: >
-        Legs Bums and Tums, Fat burning, Barre Fitness, Tone it up and Booty burn a wide variety of classes.
+        Legs, Bums and Tums, Fat Burning, Barre Fitness, Tone it Up and Booty Burn a wide variety of classes.
 You will be sure to find a class that suits you!
     - image: /img/image2.jpeg
-      testheading: Mum and baby classes
+      testheading: Mum and Baby Classes
-      text: "Mum and baby Fitness classes.
-Exercise classes designed for mum's where you can bring your baby along.
+      text: "Mum and Baby Fitness Classes.
+Exercise classes designed for Mum's where you can bring your baby along.
 Strengthen and build stamina in these classes designed to build strong mum's.
 Delivered by a postnatal exercise specialist. "